Therapeutics

 Background

 CT1812 is a small-molecule antagonist of the sigma2 receptor.
-It binds to the progesterone receptor membrane component 1 subunit of the receptor complex.
-The rationale behind this therapeutic approach is that ligands for the sigma2/PGRMC1 receptor are negative allosteric regulators that reduce the affinity of oligomeric Aβ for its receptor, and thus interfere with Aβ-induced synaptic toxicity.
+The rationale behind this therapeutic approach is that ligands for the sigma2 receptor complex are negative allosteric regulators that reduce the affinity of oligomeric Aβ for neuronal receptors, and thus interfere with Aβ-induced synaptic toxicity.

-CT1812 is a chemically optimized derivative of small molecules selected for their ability to reverse the synaptotoxicity of soluble Aβ oligomers on cultured neurons (Rishton et al., 2021).
-Similar compounds in the series have been reported to enter the brain, occupy up to 80 percent of sigma2/PGRMC1 receptors, and restore behavioral deficits in APP transgenic mice (Izzo et al., 2014; Izzo et al., 2014).
+CT1812 was chemically optimized from a series of small molecules selected for their ability to reverse the synaptotoxicity of soluble Aβ oligomers on cultured neurons (Rishton et al., 2021).
+Similar compounds in the series have been reported to enter the brain, occupy up to 80 percent of sigma2 receptors, and restore behavioral deficits in APP transgenic mice (Izzo et al., 2014; Izzo et al., 2014).
 In preclinical work, CT1812 facilitated brain clearance of Aβ oligomers and improved cognitive behaviors in transgenic mouse models of Alzheimer’s disease.
 The compound also displaced Aβ oligomers from human postmortem AD brain tissue (Izzo et al., 2021).

 Findings